alex-kalanis/kw_rules/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/alex-kalanis/kw_rules/badges/coverage.png?b=master&v=1)](https://scrutinizer-ci.com/g/alex-kalanis/kw_rules/?branch=master)

 Contains simplification of rules from the whole bunch of setting.
 Allow you create a variety of checks across your app.

-This is the mixed package - contains sever-side implementation in Python and PHP.
+This one is mainly used for checks in forms.

 # PHP Installation